Tresjs/tres/docs/api/composables.md

 #### Render priority

-Both useBeforeRender and useAfteRender provide an optional priority index.
-This indexes could be any from [Number.NEGATIVE_INFINITY, Number.NEGATIVE_INFINITY] being the default index 0.
-The lower the index, the earlier the callback will be executed.
+Both useBeforeRender and useAfteRender provide an optional priority number.
+This number could be anything from `Number.NEGATIVE_INFINITY` to `Number.POSITIVE_INFINITY` being the 0 by default.
+The lower the number, the earlier the callback will be executed.

 ```ts
 onBeforeRender(() => {